 When do I provide the list of professional references?

 If the situation with your current employer makes reference checking a delicate matter, it may be necessary to indicate to the potential employer that such a sensitive situation exists and while you have no problem with them obtaining a reference from your current organization, you would prefer they delay doing so until such time you become a finalist for the job.
-This must be done very carefully and professionally, and under no circumstances should you ever rant or bad-mouth your current employer; just politely indicate that a casual reference check could have negative repercussions for you, so you are merely requesting that any such contact with your organization be delayed unless a job offer might result.
-Most experienced interviewers are aware that such situations frequently exist and will likely understand and honor your request without hesitation.
+This must be done very carefully and professionally, and under no circumstances should you ever rant or bad-mouth your current employer.
+Just politely indicate that a casual reference check could have negative repercussions for you, so you are merely requesting that any such contact with your organization be delayed unless a job offer might result.
+Most experienced interviewers are aware that such situations exist and will likely understand and honor your request without hesitation.

 How to format the professional reference list.

 There are no hard and fast rules for formatting a professional reference list.
 Many different acceptable examples may easily be found online.
 The common elements are that it should contain the necessary information, have a logical and organized appearance, and be brief.
 If the interviewer or job posting asks for a certain number of references, provide that number.
 What if a specific number of references is not indicated?
 Providing three to five is usually acceptable, depending on the position sought and your experience.
 When seeking a higher-level position or if you have extensive experience, include one or two additional references.
 Be sure to list your strongest or best references first.
 The interviewer may end up only contacting one or two of the multiple people you identify.

 Go for quality of references, not quantity.
 In cases where it would be appropriate to do so, consider using a variety of professionals from different disciplines.
 For example, someone applying for a position in a hospital setting may wish to have a mix which includes their supervisor, a physician, a nurse, and a hospital administrator, rather than four individuals who all hold the exact same position.